keelancook/lanyon/docs/pathways-imb-faq.md

 date: 2020-12-15

 ---
 If you have additional questions about equipping for international missions through Pathways » IMB, look below for answers to some of our frequently asked questions.
-If you do not find the ans
+If you do not find your question, you can always contact us directly.
+We would be happy to speak with you personally and answer any questions you may have.
+You can [reach us here](mailto:keelan@ubahouston.org).

 ## Frequently Asked Questions